bookofproofs/bookofproofs.github.io/_sources/history/19th-century/berwick.md

 6. Advised numerous doctoral students on topics related to mathematics and computation
 7. Developed a method for establishing existence and uniqueness of solutions for differential equations which was later known as the "Berwick Argument"

 Born 11 March 1888, Dudley Hill (near Bradford), England.
-Died 13 May1944, Bangor, Wales.
+Died 13 May 1944, Bangor, Wales.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Berwick/)